Quick Start to macOS

 Profile Name - The name that will be displayed in the profile list.

-Device Name - The name assigned to your remote device.
+Device Name - The name of your remote device.

 Relay - Select the relay sever closest to you for optimum speed.